justinsilvestre/jsxquery/README.md

 jsxQuery started as an experiment in automating the process of keeping markup and jQuery code in sync.
 You can see those features at work (at least the o nes that have been completed) at `index.html` in this repo.

+## In-depth Walkthrough

+If you want to learn more details, checkout this [walkthrough](https://justinsilvestre.gitbooks.io/unit-testing-in-atg/content/) and the accompanying [repo](https://github.com/justinsilvestre/jsxquery-demo) complete with example unit tests.